-- The Reading Room has 16 computers with databases and the catalog for research only, and a large selection of collection related reference materials on open shelves.
+- The Reading Room, rm 121, has 16 computers with databases and the catalog for research only, and a large selection of collection related reference materials on open shelves.

-- Printing from databases, and photocopying / scanning (with the Librarian's permission) can be done here: 20c cash per page, or 15c a page with a copy card, available for purchase in the reading room: bring change.
+- Printing from the databases and photocopying (with the Librarian's permission) can be done in the reading room; payment is by credit card.